-Multiple Sclerosis, Huntington’s and Parkinson’s Disease may effect an individual’s ability to speak due to a condition called Dysarthria.
-Dysarthria has many forms; in general it affects a person’s ability to articulate words causing unintelligible speech or a loss of speech due to a disorder in the nervous system.
+Multiple Sclerosis, Huntington’s and Parkinson’s Disease can affect an individual’s ability to speak due to Dysarthria.
+In general, it affects a person’s ability to articulate words causing unintelligible speech or a loss of speech due to a disorder in the nervous system.
 This may coincide with a loss of muscle control.

-How can AAC benefit individuals with Dysarithria as a result of a Neurological Disorder?
+How can AAC benefit individuals with Dysarthria as a result of a Neurological Disorder?

-By providing speech output that a person can use to augment their communication, an AAC device (what is AAC?) allows an individual to continue to communicate without the need of easily understood, natural, speech.
-AAC devices allow a person to select words, sentences and phrases to communicate their wants, needs and ideas and to participate in social settings.
+A person with dysarthria can use a speech generating device (AAC) to communicate.
+The device allows a person to select words, sentences, and phrases to communicate their wants, needs, and ideas and to participate in social settings.
 Additionally AAC devices can connect people to the world by providing control over their TV, appliances and their computer – all of which may be difficult if a person has physical impairments due to their disease.

 While there are many choices available regarding AAC systems, it is important to consider all of the things that make an AAC system appropriate for a person diagnosed with a neurological condition and dysarthria.

 An AAC system should: